- Dashboards

 - Navigation Overview

-- View and Interact with Dashboards
+- View and Interact with an Open Dashboard

-- View and Interact with Visualizations
+- View and Interact with an Open Visualization

 - User Management